Cogmasters/concord/README.md

 # README

 Orca is a bot framework that is designed with minimum dependencies to make bot deployment deadly simple.
-The primary design goals of this framework are:
+The primary design goals are:

 - easy to debug (networking and logic) errors with extensive logging facilities.